ludeeus/integration_blueprint/README.md

 ## Why?

-This is simple, buy having custom_components look (README + structure) look the same it is easier for developers to help each other and for users to start using it.
+This is simple, by having custom_components look (README + structure) the same it is easier for developers to help each other and for users to start using them.

 If you are a developer and you want to add things to this "blueprint" that you think more developers will have use for, please open a PR to add it :)